KiannS/Generation-Survive/README.md

 instincts take center stage.
 Crafted with precision in the Unity engine using C#, 'Generation Survive' promises heart-pounding action and challenges your skills at every turn.
 Prepare to survive, thrive, and rise through the ranks in this gripping journey, now available for play on the Unity website.

-Tip: All game flies are located in the Generation-Survve folder uploaded to this Repo.
+Tip: All game flies are located in the Generation-Survive folder uploaded to this Repo.

 I had a lot of fun making this game, definately want to keep making more - Maybe learn unreal Engine?